Listening Therapies

 RRP is not traditional music, binaural beats, or any other “healing frequencies.”
 RRP is designed to scientifically alter the nervous system in ways that have been previously unexplored.

-Second, RRP leverages neural and physiological entrainment - the natural process where two systems sync up, like people walking together or matching each other's posture during conversation.
-This is the biology of co-regulation, where being near a calm person slows your heart rate and breath to match theirs.
+RRP works leverages neural and physiological entrainment - the natural process where two systems sync up, like people walking together or matching each other's posture during conversation.
 RRP embeds healthy biological rhythms like heart and breath rate directly into its musical sounds.
 Your body instinctively syncs to these embedded cues, making the protocol essentially "co-regulation through technology."
 Over time, this gentle entrainment slowly guides your nervous system out of a defensive state and into a more balanced, restorative one.

 Why Try Rest & Restore Protocol?

-It’s passive and low effort - Nothing has to be done other than to listen to the music.
+It’s passive - Nothing has to be done other than to listen to the music.

 Dr. Stephen Porges